Some parts of this page may be machine-translated.

 This time, I wrote a blog about "Tools for Manual Creation."
 Many people may struggle with whether to use Word or Excel when writing manuals.
 In this blog, I will compare these two from the perspective of a manual production company and discuss which one is more suitable for manual creation.

-- Table of Contents
+Table of Contents

 1. Office tools commonly used for manual creation

-Perhaps many of you are using Microsoft Office tools, especially Word or Excel.
-Our clients are similar, and from my experience, it seems that the majority of our clients use Word.
+What tools do you use for creating procedure manuals or guides?
+Probably many people imagine Microsoft Office tools, especially Word or Excel.
+Our customers are the same, and from my experience, it seems that most of them use Word.

 2. Features and Advantages/Disadvantages of Word